LastStep/DBDWebsite/README.md

 3) Fog gif covers only part of Overlay heading

 # To-Finish/Add

 1) Item Analysis Frontend
 2) Item Analysis Indexing and Backend
 3) Verifying Addons Calculations
 4) Images Credit on Hover maybe
-5) Add Oni Addons
+5) Add Oni and Deathslinger
-5) Doctor Addons and Power Changes
+6) Update everything after Doctor rework update
-6) Alert Notification if Website is not Opened in a Desktop Browser
+7) Alert Notification if Website is not Opened in a Desktop Browser